HelioAnalytics/AIML_Class/CourseMaterials/Introduction.md

 ## Introduction to Machine Learning

+### Before we start: three rules of using AI

+1) Always make it clear when/what/why/how you are using AI.
+2) Always validate/verify.
+AI is not a replacement for humans, its focus should be helping humans work more effectively.
+3) Always be mindful of the impacts of using AI (including human impact, financial, environmental, scientific impact).

 ### What is Machine Learning?
 **Machine learning** (ML) is generally recognized as a subset of **Artificial Intelligence** (AI).
 There are many ways that AI and ML are defined and represented: